 The first line of defense is to incorporate a motor starter.
 Recall that a motor starter is composed of two parts including the contactor and a thermal overload block.
 For long motor life, it is vital that the overload block be matched and adjusted to the associated motor.
 This is the central part of this article and bears repeating:

-For long motor life, it is vital that the overload block be selected and adjusted to match the associated motor.
+Tech Tip: For long motor life, it is vital that the overload block be selected and adjusted to match the associated motor.

 Think of the motor starter overload block as an empathic device that reflects the state of the motor’s windings.
 Recall that the traditional motor starter is a thermal device with heaters and bimetallic elements that respond to the motor’s current.
 In a perfect system there is a 1 to 1 correspondence between the motor’s winding temperature and heat in the thermal overload block.
 In an overload condition both the motor coils and the thermal overload block will be hot.
 If this condition continues for too long, the thermal overload block will trip thereby depriving the motor starter’s coil of power.
-Loss of coil energy then open the contactor disabling the motor.
+Loss of coil energy then opens the contactor disabling the motor.

-This business with the motor and motor start is subtle.
-Initially, you may have thought that a 1% voltage deviation wasn’t a big problem.
-However, as pointed out, a small voltage imbalance can lead to a large current imbalance.
-Which in turn leads to overheating of a single or pair of motor windings.
-This situation is further complicated by the variable loads that are placed on a motor.
 The complexity increases when we have a heavily loaded motor operating in an unbalanced system.
 Without delving into the specifics, recognize that a motor must be derated when operating in an unbalanced system.
 The derated mechanical output horsepower can be calculated.
 However, you may be better off improving the hygiene of the feeder to maintain a better phase balance free of harmonics.

 Conclusion

 In all cases, a properly selected and configured motor starter will provide a good first line of protection.
-Motor overload conditions as well as excessive current deviation caused by single phase faults will be detected by the motor starter.
+Motor overload conditions as well as excessive current deviation caused by single-phase faults will be detected by the motor starter.

 Naturally, the sophistication of the system should be related to the cost of the motor.
 A 1 hp motor fed and protected by a rudimentary motor starter is a good combination.
-A 100 hp motor should have state of the art monitoring and protection that reflect the significant capital investment of the motor.
+A 100 hp motor should have state-of-the-art monitoring and protection that reflect the significant capital investment of the motor.
 Routine monitoring and maintenance of your 3-phase feeder is a necessary step to protect your 3-phase equipment investment.

 Best Wishes,